mbasaglia/mini_apps/docs/installation/settings.md

 Client
 ------

-The client-side `settings.json` only has a single property that specifies the websockets apps connect to.
+The client-side `settings.json` only has a single property that specifies the websocket apps connect to.

 Example: